Rhoban/workspace/doc/synchronisation.md

   To monitor the offset between master and robots, the script [../tools/chrony_monitoring.py](../tools/chrony_monitoring.py) can be used.
+  The script shows the measured offset between the clocks in milliseconds.
   For example

     ./chrony_monitoring.py olive tom > /tmp/offsets.csv

-  and in an other terminal lunch gnuplot and type
+  and in an other terminal launch gnuplot and type

-    plot for [col=2:k] '/tmp/time.csv' using 0:col
+    plot for [col=2:k] '/tmp/offsets.csv' using 0:col

   where `k` is 1 plus the number of robots, so `k=3` for our example.